normanzb/env-is-on/README.md

 * Open `.http-mitm-proxy/ca.pem` and trust this root ca.
 * Set your browser's proxy to localhost:[the port you have specified]

+### Arguments

+* -mapping, -m: path to a folder contains mapping files
+* -bridges, -b: path to a bridge file
+* -avoid-mapping-when-bridged, -a: default to `true`, mapping file will be executed the request has been bridged.

 ## Bridge and Mapping

 Bridge is simple request redirection between 2 different origins while mapping can do much more complex stuffs such as replace page content.